 Ever since Angelo Lopez was a child he has drawn on any scrap of paper he could get a hold of.
 When Angelo went to San Jose State University, his college paintings were heavily influenced by the humorous illustrations of Peter De Seve, an illustrator for the New Yorker magazine.
 Angelo also fell under the spell of the great muralists of the 1930s, especially Thomas Hart Benton and Diego Rivera.
 He graduated with a degree in Illustration.
+Since his time in college, he has illustrated 3 books: Two Moms the Zark and Me by Johnny Valentine in 1993; Night Travelers by Sue Hill in 1994; and Cherubic Children’s New Classic Story Book Volume 2 for Cherubic Press in 1998.
 Angelo has painted murals for Lester Shields Elementary School in San Jose, the Berryessa branch of the San Jose Public Library, and the Sunnyvale Public Library.
+Angelo Lopez has had illustrations published in Tikkun Magazine, the Palo Alto Daily News and Z Magazine.
 From April 2008 to May 2011, Angelo's cartoons were regularly published in the Tri-City Voice, a weekly newspaper that covers the Fremont, Hayward, Milpitas, Neward, Sunol and Union City areas in California.
+He did a political webcomic starring his cartoon character Jasper for the progressive blogsite Everyday Citizen until it closed in 2014.
 Since December 2011, Angelo does a regular weekly political cartoon for the Philippines Today, a Filipino American newspaper based in the San Francisco Bay Area.
+In August 2019, the Philippines Today merged with the Philippine News and is now called the Philippine News Today.
 Angelo is a member of the Sunnyvale Art Club, and the Northern California chapter of the Society of Children's Book Writers and Illustrators.
-Angelo won the 2013, 2015 and 2016 Sigma Delta Chi award for editorial cartooning for newspapers with a circulation under 100,000.
+During the 1990s, he was a member of the part-timer workers SEIU unit in the city of Sunnyvale.
+Angelo won the 2013, 2015, 2016 and 2018 Sigma Delta Chi award for editorial cartooning for newspapers with a circulation under 100,000.
 He has also won the 2016 RFK Book and Journalism Award for Editorial Cartoons.
 Angelo won first prize for the Best of the West contest in 2016 and third prize in 2017.
 Angelo is married to Lisa Reeber.
 They enjoy taking walks, watching movies and hanging out with their nieces.